Meningococcal Disease - know the symptoms HE2395

 If you or someone in your household is sick with one or more of the symptoms outlined above, take action immediately.

-- If they get worse go straight back to a doctor or the hospital.
-Tell medical staff if you have already taken antibiotics, as these may mask the symptoms.
+• If they get worse go straight back to a doctor or the hospital.
+Tell medical staff if the person has already taken antibiotics, as these may mask the symptoms.

 It is important that you are aware of the signs and symptoms of meningococcal disease, and seek medical advice quickly if you’re concerned.